 AI in Marketing - Fascination, terror, liberation

 Opinion - We're all loving AI.
-But it's a million miles from being Nick Cave
+But it's a million miles away from Nick Cave.

 Using AI for SEO, Marketing and Content Creation? - Just keep hold of the stick